manhdaovan/anychat/README.md

 ### Anychat - Your private communication

-You can use service at [https://anychat.4me.tips](https://anychat.4me.tips) or take and server, install it yourself then share to your partners.
+You can use service at [https://anychat.4me.tips](https://anychat.4me.tips) or take a server, install it yourself then share to your partners.

 * Basic Authentication username/password: guest/anychat (Will be removed in major version)